Huntermuze/file-cleaner/README.md

 # OSP Assignment 1

-### A problem approached in various different ways, in order to attain the best performance.
+### File cleaning approached in various different ways, in order to attain the best performance.

 ## Running a Task